 CERL’s commitment to addressing practical and moral questions teaches academics and policymakers to work collaboratively to help safeguard the rule of law.
 Bridging theory and practice in an open and vibrant intellectual environment, CERL events provide an opportunity for intellectual exchange, as well as an avenue for networking and professional development across multiple disciplines.
 CERL enjoys a particularly constructive partnership with the armed services, and its members are regularly invited to conduct briefings and consultations relating to military ethics.
 The interdisciplinary exchange CERL facilitates has the potential to impact policy at the highest levels.

 Beyond building relationships with active practitioners, CERL solicits the expertise of scholars in a variety of academic fields, such as philosophy, political science, psychology, medicine, and engineering, among others.
 Additionally, CERL collaborates with actors in the private sector to understand the challenges faced by executives in the global defense industry.
 CERL’s success is the result of supporters and participants establishing, maintaining, and growing a vibrant network of relationships across many fields is the key to CERL’s success.

-As it enters its fifth year of operation, CERL continues to expand its range of activities and programs.
-During the 2015-2016 season, CERL events explored topics such as violence against women in war, the effects of PTSD and moral injury on soldiers and communities, the ethical implications of negotiating with hostile non-state actors, among others.
-In the 2016-2017 season, CERL will further expand its range of topics.
-Conferences will address the characteristics and qualities of ethical leaders, how the legal system may be used to combat terror, and protecting cultural heritage in areas beset by war, and the weaponization of outer space.
-By looking beyond the orthodox problems of war and national security, CERL produces unique scholarship and engaging exchanges between inspiring academics and practitioners at the highest levels.
+As it enters its seventh year of operation, CERL continues to expand its range of activities and programs with events that explore topics such as violence against women in war, the effects of PTSD and moral injury on soldiers and communities, the ethical implications of negotiating with hostile non-state actors, among others.
+Conferences address the characteristics and qualities of ethical leaders, how the legal system may be used to combat terror, protecting cultural heritage in areas beset by war, and the weaponization of outer space.
+By looking beyond the orthodox problems of war and national security, CERL produces unique scholarship and engaging exchanges between academics and practitioners at the highest levels.